-With the suspension or demise of the Doha Round of the WTO in July 2008, the time has never been more propitious for a transatlantic agreement.
+With the suspension of the Doha Round of the WTO last year, the time has never been more propitious for a transatlantic agreement.
 Canadians, for their part, increasingly perceive, if only intuitively, that enhanced transatlantic economic relations are the best way to help transform Canada into the most competitive economic space in North America - as the key to attracting additional investment, technology, leading-edge production practices, and skilled workers who can respond to enhanced labour mobility.
 A bilateral deal with Europe would give Canadian companies a competitive advantage over US and Asian rivals in the burgeoning European market.
 It would also sharpen Canada's competitive edge vis-à-vis the United States.
-And it would strengthen Canada's hand in negotiating bilaterally with the United States, as US companies would be concerned about the dilution of their access to the Canadian market, especially if an EU-Canada agreement went deeper than the WTO in areas such as trade, facilitating services, investment, competition policy, intellectual property, the free movement of people, and so on.
-This would be especially so if the agreement were accessible by other countries that meet its disciplines.
+And it would strengthen Canada's hand in negotiating bilaterally with the United States, as US companies would be concerned about the dilution of their access to the Canadian market.
+This would be especially so if the agreement were made accessible to other countries that meet its disciplines.
+And, needless to add, such an agreement would represent a powerful answer by Canada and Europe to protectionism.

 Broader and deeper transatlantic relations should be seen as a cornerstone - and a foreshadowing - of relations in the wider global order.
 The Atlantic community is a set of countries that ultimately must stand together, work together, and continuously reinforce shared global interests, as Canada continues to do within NATO.
-To the extent that technological change is altering the foundation of international relations and creating friction, Canada and Europe need to discover together the ties that bind.
-It is not that deeper transatlantic cooperation is an alternative to broader global cooperation; rather, it is that a strong North Atlantic architecture is central to our mutual ability to manage and advance a larger global agenda.
+To the extent that technological changes is altering the foundation of international relations and creating friction, Canada and Europe need to discover together the ties that bind.
+It is not that deeper transatlantic cooperation is an alternative to broader global cooperation; rather, it is that a strong North Atlantic architecture is central to our mutual ability to defeat protectionism and to manage and advance a larger global agenda.